telerik/fiddler-everywhere-docs/inspect-traffic/inspect-traffic.md

 ---

-One of the main functions of Fiddler Everywhere is to inspect HTTP requests and responses and analyze the received data.
-The captured sessions can be saved and reused at a later point.
-You can achieve the above using the **Live Traffic** pane and its subsections, the **Live Traffic** tab, and the **Sessions** list.

 ## Inspecting HTTPS Traffic

 The core function of Fiddler Everywhere is to capture HTTPS requests and responses and to visualize its content through a cognitive UI.
 The ongoing HTTP traffic shows in the **Live Traffic grid**, which contains multiple columns.

 ![Live Traffic grid in Fiddler Everywhere](../images/inspect-traffic/live-traffic-grid.png)

->tip A session, in the context of Fiddler, means the combination of the **HTTP Request** sent from the client to the server and the **HTTP Response** sent from the server to the client.
-Fiddler acts as an intermediate TLS proxy that stands in the middle between the client and server, which can also result in different behavior compared to a connection without a proxy.
-[Learn more about how Fiddler Everywhere works as an intermediate TLS proxy here ...]({%slug fe-security%}#fiddler-as-an-https-proxy)

 To inspect the HTTP Request and Response headers and bodies, follow these steps: